 PID Name Memory

-Private Shared
+Private Protected

-1975 Browser 106,396k 1,896k
+1975 Browser 106,396k

-1980 Sandbox helper 3,448k 1,896k
+1980 Sandbox helper 1,896k

-1982 Zygote 3,336k 3,448k
+1982 Zygote 3,448k

-2177 Plug-in Screen Capture 11,508k 3,336k
+2177 Plug-in Screen Capture 3,336k

-6612 Plug-in Shockwave Flash 11,508k 3,336k
+6612 Plug-in Shockwave Flash 11,508k

-8. NOTE: Net-internals events viewer and related functionality has been removed.
-Please use 'Chrome://net-export' to save netlogs and the external [Catapult netlog_viewer](#) to view them.
+8. i NOTE: Net-internals events viewer and related functionality has been removed.
+Please use Chrome://net-export to save netlogs and the external [Catapult netlog_viewer](#) to view them.

 chrome://net-internals: This displays all networking related information.
 Use this to capture network events generated by the browser.
 You can also export this data.
 You can view DNS host resolver cache.
 One of the important features in this feature is "Test".
-If a URL failed to load, you can go to "chrome://net-internals" > click on "Tests" tab > type that URL which failed, and click on "Start Test", which does some test and report you why that URL failed. 'chrome://plugins/'.
+If a URL failed to load, you can go to "chrome://net-internals" > click on "Tests" tab > type that URL which failed, and click on "Start Test", which does some test and report you why that URL failed. [chrome://plugins/](#).